VictoriaDeery/ticket-lifecycle/README.md

 <img src="https://github.com/user-attachments/assets/7ca61e68-ca40-4195-b3a1-453fedb36346" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-2.Set properties to the ticket.
-Select SLA plan and change it from default to Sev-A. Go to the admin login page and log in as agent John.
+3. Go to the admin login page and log in as adminagent John.
+Notice the message looks serious so ideally call them to gauge the severity by their tone of voice and details, but at least message them if that is not possible, as it seems serious.
 </p>
 <br />